ebonilla/AutoGP/README.md

 ```

 # Experiments and Advanced Settings
 All the experiments in the current version of the  [AutoGP paper](https://arxiv.org/abs/1610.05392) can be reproduced using the scripts in the `experiments` directory.
-The script `ezperiments/rectangles.py` is a good example of using more advanced settings regarding the available flags.
+The script `experiments/rectangles.py` is a good example of using more advanced settings regarding the available flags.
 The description of these flags can be found under `autogp/util/util.py`.
-Here we focus on how to call the `rectangles,py` script with all the available flags:
+Here we focus on how to call the `rectangles.py` script with all the available flags:
 ```
 PYTHONPATH=. python  experiments/rectangles.py --batch_size=100 --learning_rate=0.0001 --n_epochs=100 ----display_step=10 --mc_train=10
---n_inducing=100  --is_ard=1  --lengthscale=1  --var_steps=10 --loocv_steps=20 --num_components
+--n_inducing=100  --is_ard=1  --lengthscale=1  --var_steps=10 --loocv_steps=20 --num_components=1
 ```